“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 Bertha Franklin

-He grabbed her and demanded she tells him the other woman's whereabouts.
-According to Franklin, she grappled with Cooke, the two of them fell to the floor, and she then got up and ran to retrieve a gun.
+He grabbed the hotel employee and demanded she tell him the other woman's whereabouts.
+According to Franklin, she grappled with Cooke; the two of them fell to the floor, and she then got up and ran to retrieve a gun.
 Fearing for her life, she fired at Cooke in self-defense.

 Cooke was struck once in the torso.
 According to Franklin, he exclaimed, "Lady, you shot me" before charging at her.
 She beat him with a broomstick before he finally fell, mortally wounded by the gunshot.